sunyoungk/sunyoungk.github.io/essays/smart-qs.md

 <img class="ui medium left floated image" src="../images/img2.png">

 The question box even includes information about some things that have been done to correct the issue and and clarification that a reader may find useful.
-Even with this info, the question isn't long at all!
+There is the possiblity that by doing this, one may come to understand the problem better and resolve it without outside help!
+Also, even with this info, the question isn't long at all!
 Though this may have to do with the type of question asked, the answers are just as thorough and well-organized as the "smart" question that was asked.